Merzasphor/MWSE/docs/source/lua/type/tes3ui/events.rst

     **focus**
         When a menu is clicked on, and moved on top of other menus.
     **unfocus**
-        When another menu is clicked on.
-Also checked when the inventory menu is toggled.
+        Just before another menu is clicked on, or a widget in that menu receives an event, or when the menu mode is toggled off.
+You may return false from this event to prevent the menu from being deselected, and to prevent leaving menu mode.
     **preUpdate**
         Before the menu layout is updated.
     **update**